 - Repeat Step 4 to create as many output renditions as you need for your transcoder.
 Typically you might create a high-bitrate rendition that matches the source encoder's settings, and then create additional, lower-quality output renditions.

 Create the HLS stream target

-You can create one of two types of HLS stream target for the transcoder:
+You can create one of three types of HLS stream target for the transcoder:

 - A custom target that receives the HLS stream at an Akamai CDN edge server.

-You can reduce the segment size with both types of HLS target.
+You can reduce the segment size with all types of HLS targets.

-For this tutorial, we'll create a Wowza CDN on Akamai - HLS stream target.
+For this tutorial, we'll create a Wowza CDN on Fastly stream target.

-- For the transcoder's highest bitrate output rendition, click Add a Stream Target and select Wowza CDN on Akamai - HLS.
+- For the transcoder's highest bitrate output rendition, click Add a Stream Target and select Wowza CDN on Fastly.